dedis/epfl-evoting/evoting/about/README.md

 But when you look more closely at how voting works, and how to make sure that the voters have confidence in the results, adding computers into the mix opens up new problems and new possible solutions.

 Electronic voting has been around for decades, just think of the online polls used for marketing purposes, political purposes, and entertainment purposes.
-But online polls often deliver surprising or inaccurate results, as a result of people casting too many votes, or the votes being counted in ways that are not transparent to the voters.
+But online polls often deliver surprising or inaccurate results, as a result of people casting too many votes, or the votes being counted or miscounted in ways that are not transparent to the voters.
 Furthermore, with typical online polls, you give up your privacy to whoever is in control of the tabulation system.

-They get to know who you are, and what you voted for.
-For "what's your favorite beverage" this might be ok, but for more serious issues, it becomes a problem.
-And even if you could somehow trust the one administrator to respect your privacy, what if you could distribute the responsibility for your privacy, so that several unrelated institutions would have to collude to compromise the security of the election?
+And even if you could somehow trust the one administrator to respect your privacy, wouldn't it be better if you could distribute the responsibility for your privacy, so that several unrelated institutions would have to collude to compromise the security of the election?

-So some problems that need to be solved to make a voting system are:
+Thus, some problems that need to be solved to make a voting system are:
+2. Providing transparency that the votes were counted correctly
 1. Protecting the privacy of the voter
-2. Providing transparency that the votes were counted correctly
 3. Distribute the responsibility for safeguarding the privacy of the voters

 Before we look at how the EPFL e-voting system works, it would be helpful to imagine how to implement an online poll.
 The simplest way would be to have one database table like this: